aptech/docs/docs/CR-readr.rst

 Remarks
 -------

-The first time a readr statement is encountered, the first r rows will be read.
-The next time it is encountered, the next r rows will be read in, and so on.
-If the end of the data set is reached before r rows can be read, then only those rows remaining will be read.
+The first time a :func:`readr` statement is encountered, the first *r* rows will be read.
+The next time it is encountered, the next *r* rows will be read in, and so on.
+If the end of the data set is reached before *r* rows can be read, then only those rows remaining will be read.

 After the last row has been read, the pointer is placed immediately after the end of the file.
 An attempt to read the file in these circumstances will cause an error message.

-To move the pointer to a specific place in the file use seekr.
+To move the pointer to a specific place in the file use :func:`seekr`.

 Examples